618Project/WorldVu/proposal.md

 -->
 # Background
 <span style="color:black">
-Our project involves the acceleration of the 360 degree video processing application.
+Our project involves the acceleration of the 360 degree frame processing application.
 It takes the source set of frames from Facebook's Surround360 Cameras, which involves a rig of 14 cameras taking images in different directions, and finally constructing the complete image from each of the 14 cameras and preserving the quality.
 The current state of the art process implemented by Facebook takes about (45 seconds on Alex's Mac) to implement this.
 We intend to accelerate the same.